nbendriem/STAT545-HW-bendriem-nathan/STAT545HW2/Answers_to_HW02.md

 ![](Answers_to_HW02_files/figure-html/unnamed-chunk-5-1.png)<!-- -->
 This gives us too many inputs on the x axis (country) so we will do some filtering and focus only on North African Countries.

+I will use the filter function to only focus on Algeria, Tunisia, Egypt, Morocco, Libya, and Sudan

 ```r
 NorthAfrica <- filter(gapminder, country== "Algeria" | country=="Tunisia" | country=="Egypt" | country=="Morocco" | country=="Libya" | country=="Sudan")